craigbro/practice/resources/pages/about.md

 I have worked as a software developer for years, the last couple years being in a sector of the industry that really enjoys its secrets.
-I did share a few bits of software, but I have bever been good at it.
+I did share a few bits of software, but I have never been good at it.

-I have shared my thoughts in writing on mailing lists, and in other shortened forms, but have never been good at writing out the more complicated thoughts, or diving deeply into the simple ones.
+I have shared my thoughts in writing on mailing lists, and in other shortened forms, but have seldom laid out the more complicated thoughts, or dove deeply into the simple ones.

 ### The Software